dom0ng/zdma-mk2/README.md

 # Improvement
 https://github.com/dom0ng/sc0710

-You can eventually mimic more closely how the device behavior with the driver.
+You can eventually mimic more closely how the device behavior with the driver, theyre a open sourced Linux version.

 # Credit